littlesarker/Artificial-intelligence---Machine-Learning/README.md

 # 8. XGBoost / LightGBM / CatBoost

    Description: These are highly optimized libraries that implement gradient boosting algorithms.
 They are consistently the winning algorithms for structured/tabular data competitions on platforms like Kaggle.
 They often outperform deep learning on traditional dataset problems.

 Best for: Winning Kaggle competitions and achieving state-of-the-art performance on tabular data for classification and regression.
-    Website: XGBoost, LightGBM, CatBoost

 # 9. OpenCV

     Description: The premier library for computer vision.
 While written in C++, it has a full Python interface.
 It provides tools for image and video processing, object detection, facial recognition, and more.

 Best for: Any task that involves working with images or video.

     Website: https://opencv.org

 # 10. NLTK & spaCy

-    Description: Libraries for Natural Language Processing (NLP).NLTK: The classic academic toolkit for NLP.
+   Description: Libraries for Natural Language Processing (NLP).

+    NLTK: The classic academic toolkit for NLP.
 Excellent for learning and teaching the concepts of NLP.

     spaCy: A modern, industrial-strength library for NLP.
 It's designed to be fast and efficient for building real-world applications and pipelines.

 Best for: NLTK for education, spaCy for building production NLP systems.
-    Website: NLTK, spaCy

 # 12. Hugging Face Transformers

    Description: A revolutionary library that provides thousands of pre-trained state-of-the-art models (like BERT, GPT) for NLP tasks such as text classification, question answering, and text generation.
 It has dramatically lowered the barrier to using cutting-edge models.

 Best for: Any modern Natural Language Processing task.

     Website: https://huggingface.co/docs/transformers